 0*7 = 144.

-Our task is to write a program that finds all the magical dates – dates between two specific years (inclusive) corresponding to the weight given in the input data.
+Our task is to write a program that finds all the magical dates between two specific years (inclusively) corresponding to given weight.
 Dates must be printed in ascending order (by date) in the format "dd-mm-yyyy".
 We will only use the valid dates in the traditional calendar (the leap years have 29 days in February).